weiminn/wad2project/README.md

 ```

 2. The command will generate a **dist** folder in the project root.
-The files in the **dist** are to be uploaded  vid FTP to the cloud service.
+The files in the **dist** are to be uploaded via FTP to the cloud service.
 3. Example of generated **dist** files include the index.html, minified css and js

 ## Steps to deploy Email Rest API